Observability for Nonlinear Systems: Connecting Variational Dynamics, Lyapunov Exponents, and Empirical Gramians: Preliminaries and Definitions

 \subsubsection{Notion of uniform observability}

 A seemingly stronger definition of observability (Definition~\ref{def:Hermkern2}) for continuous systems is investigated in~\cite{Hanba2017}.
 It shows that an observation window of finite length $\mr{N} \in \mbb{N}$ exists given the realization of distinguishability (Definition~\ref{def:Hermkern}).
 Such sequence of measurements uniquely determines the initial state $\m{x}_0$ on the compact set $\mc{{X}}_{0}$.
-The existence of such finite-observation window defines the \textit{uniform observability} criterion for discrete-time nonlinear systems~\cite{Hanba2009}. \begin{mydef}[uniform observability~\cite{Hanba2009}] The system~\eqref{eq:model_DT} is said to be \textit{uniformly observable} over compact set $\mc{{X}}$ if there exists a {finite-observation window} $\mathrm{N} \in \mbb{N}$ such that the output sequence is injective (one-to-one) with respect to $\m{x}_0\in \mc{\m{X}}_0$.
-This implies that the Jacobian of $\m{\xi}(\m{x}_0)$ is full rank, i.e., $ \mathrm{rank}\left(\tfrac{\partial\m{\xi}(\m{x}_0)}{\partial \m{x}_0}\right) = n_x\; \forall \; \m{x}_{0} \in \mc{X}_0.$ This rank condition is a sufficient condition for uniform observability in~$\mc{X}_0$, a consequence of the real Jacobian conjecture~\cite{SmaleSteve1998}. \end{mydef}
+The existence of such finite-observation window defines the \textit{uniform observability} criterion for discrete-time nonlinear systems~\cite{Hanba2009}. \begin{mydef}[uniform observability~\cite{Hanba2009}] The system~\eqref{eq:model_DT} is said to be \textit{uniformly observable} over compact set $\mc{{X}}$ if there exists a finite-observation window $\mathrm{N} \in \mbb{N}$ such that the output sequence